 This lecture series addresses the theme of "arts festivals" by taking a historical and critical look at Aichi and other arts festivals, as well as the fine and performing arts from multiple perspectives.
 Initiated in 2021, the series' archive is now available on the official website.
-Following the Aichi Triennale 2022's opening, talks and discussions by participating artists, curators, and curatorial advisors are also scheduled.
+Following the Aichi Triennale 2022's opening, we have also been holding talks and discussions by participating artists, curators, and curatorial advisors.